Tina Gray (A Nightmare on Elm Street): Appearances

+Tina awakens from a terrifying nightmare in which a disfigured man wearing a blade-fixed glove attacks her in a boiler room.
+Her mother points out four mysterious slashes on her nightgown.
+The following morning, Tina's best friend Nancy Thompson and Nancy's boyfriend, Glen Lantz, console her, revealing that they each also had a nightmare the previous night.
+The two stay at Tina's house to be with her when Tina's mother goes out of town with a boyfriend, where Nancy also confesses to having a nightmare about the disfigured man.
+Tina's boyfriend, Rod Lane, interrupts their sleepover.
+Tina and Rod have sex.
+When Tina falls asleep, she dreams of the disfigured man chasing her.
+Rod is awakened by Tina's thrashing and sees her being dragged and fatally slashed by an unseen force, forcing him to flee as Nancy and Glen awaken to find Tina bloodied and dead.

 Although Tina doesn't physically appear in A Nightmare on Elm Street 2: Freddy's Revenge (1985), she is referenced when Jesse Walsh and Lisa Webber discovered Nancy Thompson's diary and began to read some of the pages.
 Archive footage of Tina is shown in the meta-sequel Wes Craven's New Nightmare (1994).

 In Freddy vs. Jason (2003), Tina appears during flashback scenes in Freddy's introduction.
 However, she was originally meant to have a larger role.
 In the original script written by Damian Shannon and Mark J. Swift, Tina appears in Lori Campbell's first nightmare of Freddy Krueger.
 Bloody, affixed to the ceiling, and still clothed in her blue nightshirt, Tina tells Lori the following: "Freddy is coming back.
 It's okay to be afraid, Lori.
 We were all afraid.
 Warn your friends... warn all your friends."
 However, this version of the script was scrapped and Tina was excluded from the final version of the film.